r52/quasar/docs/wcp.rst

     The method/function to be invoked by this message.
     For client widgets, supported values are: ``subscribe``, and ``query``.
     ``subscribe`` is used to subscribe to timer-based or extension signaled Data Sources, while ``query`` is used for client polled Data Sources as well as any other commands.
-    For external widgets and applications, ``auth`` is also supported for authenication purposes.
+    For Quasar loaded widgets, ``auth`` is also supported for authenication purposes.

 ``params``
     The parameters sent to the method.
-    This field should be a JSON object that is typically comprised of two fields: ``target`` and ``params``.
-If the method is ``auth``, then it should be comprised of a single field ``code`` that is set to the :doc:`User Key <userkeys>` being used.
+    This field should be a JSON object that is typically comprised of at least the field ``topics``.

-``target``
+``topics``
-    The intended target of the message.
+    The intended targets of the message.
-    Typically, this is an extension's identifier.
+    Typically, this is an extension's identifier plus the Data Source identifier separated by a forward slash.
-    For App Launcher widgets, use target name ``launcher``.
-    See :ref:`app-launcher-protocol` for more details.

 ``target params``
-    List of parameters sent to the target.
+    List of parameters sent to all targets.
-    Typically, these are Data Source identifiers.
-    For App Launcher widgets, these are App Launcher commands, or ``get`` to retrieve the command list.
+    Typically, this field is unused.

 ``param args``
-    Optional arguments for the specified parameters sent to the target.
+    Optional arguments sent to the target.
     Only supported by queried/client polled sources, if arguments are supported by the source.

 Sample Usages